-Contractor is responsible for obtaining all permits and inspections required and comply with all local, state and federal code requirements at no additional cost to owner.
+This contractor is responsible for obtaining all permits and inspections required comply with all local, state, and federal code requirements at no additional cost to the owner.

 Contractor is to submit all permits to the Authority prior to the start of work.